Amsterdam opened possibilities for me of what a city can be.

 Light on the land.

-Clean, green and open, des
+Clean, green and open, despite the dense population.

 Gorgeously cosmopolitan diversity of people.

-Easy, comfortable, cheap public
+Easy, comfortable, cheap public transport everywhere.

-culture alongside dynamic creativity and newness.
+Rich history and culture alongside dynamic creativity and newness.

 I stayed with Jenn and Rob, newly-met friends of friends, in Olympiade, a vast and tidy neighbourhood of closely packed four- and five-storey brick apartment houses built up around large green open courtyards in the 1920's in the Oud Zuid quarter of Amsterdam all laced with park-like canals populated by a dazzling variety of ducks, geese and other waterbirds.
 Jenn and Rob are connected to the Jewish Spiritual Renewal movement in Amsterdam and Rabbi Goldie Milgram connected me to someone who connected to them.
 Jenn is from New York, Rob from Cape Town.
 Jenn is a playwrite and dramatist and both are very involved with the arts and a studio.
 They've been in Amsterdam for years and years and raised both their now-adult sons there.
 Many of Jenn's plays are about the Dutch Jewish community and how they are still slowly, slowly dealing with the massive trauma of betrayal during the Holocaust.